Landis's Missouri Battery: 1862

 Price and Van Dorn then joined forces; Van Dorn commanded the combined army, as he had seniority over Price, who was relegated to corps command.
 Rosecrans responded to the Confederate consolidation by moving his army to Corinth on October 2.
 The Union position at Corinth consisted of an exterior line of fortifications built by the Confederates earlier in the war and a new inner line built as the result of orders by Major General Henry Halleck.
 On October 3, Van Dorn attacked, beginning the Second Battle of Corinth.
 Landis's Battery was part of Green's brigade of Brigadier General Louis Hébert's division of Price's corps during the battle.
 During the battle, Landis's Battery continued to operate two 12-pounders and two 24-pounders.
 On the first day at Corinth, Landis's Battery, as well as Guibor's Missouri Battery, participated in an artillery duel with two Union batteries from the 1st Missouri Light Artillery: Battery I and Battery K. After two more Confederate artillery batteries joined the fighting, the Union artillery was forced to withdraw, allowing the infantry of Green's brigade to attack the Union line.
 Later that day, while the Confederate infantry was still fighting along the Union main line, Union infantry approached the Confederate flank, and advanced towards Landis's and Guibor's batteries.
 Artillery fire from the two batteries stopped the progress of the Union advance, and the Union infantry withdrew as darkness began to fall.

 The Confederate infantry assaults on October 3 had driven Rosecrans's men from the outer line, but the inner line was still in Union hands.
-That night, Landis's Battery fired at the interior Union lines, as the battery's guns had a longer effective range than most of the other Confederate artillery.
-Van Dorn then ordered another assault the next day.
+Van Dorn ordered another assault for the next day.
 The October 4 fighting briefly carried portions of the inner Union line, but the gains could not be held.
-The Confederates withdrew from Corinth that night in defeat.
-Landis's Battery suffered ten casualties at Corinth.
-The unit formed part of the Confederate rear guard, avoiding capture at the Battle of Davis Bridge.
-The battery's equipment had been damaged during the Corinth campaign, so the unit was detached to Jackson, Mississippi, for repairs.
+The Confederates withdrew from Corinth that night in defeat, with Landis's Battery having suffered ten casualties.
+It formed part of the Confederate rear guard, and avoided capture at the Battle of Davis Bridge.
+The battery's equipment had been damaged during the Corinth campaign, so it was detached to Jackson, Mississippi, for repairs.
 On November 29, Landis's men rejoined the Army of the West and they spent the rest of 1862 at Grenada, Mississippi.